Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Molecular discovery

 To demonstrate the flexibility and efficacy of our approach, we apply it in an important high dimensional setting: controlled generation in molecular discovery.
-For the reader less familiar with molecular generation, this application is analogous to conditional image generation and editing.
-In our experiments, our goal is to increase the \textit{drug-likeness} of a given distribution of molecules while staying close to the original distribution, an important task in drug discovery and drug re-purposing.
-Formally, given an initial distributions of molecules $\rho_0$ and a convex potential energy function $V(\cdot)$ that models the property of interest, the functional we wish to minimize is:
+In our experiments, the goal is to increase the \textit{drug-likeness} of a given distribution of molecules while staying close to the original distribution, an important task in drug discovery and drug re-purposing.
+Formally, given an initial distributions of molecules $\rho_0$ and a convex potential energy function $V(\cdot)$ that models the property of interest, we solve: